If you aren’t sure what DNS is, you must start at the beginning.

 What is an Authoritative DNS Server?

 Authoritative DNS servers are the servers that give answers to the recursive DNS servers.
 The answer they give is the essential DNS information for each website (corresponding IP addresses, a list of mail servers and other necessary DNS records.)
-The authoritative DNS servers are often where the website is hosted, if the website is using a managed DNS provider, the DNS provider is the authoritative DNS server.
+The authoritative DNS servers are often where the website is hosted if the website is using a managed DNS provider, the DNS provider is the authoritative DNS server.
 So, in short, authoritative DNS servers are the servers that give the recursive DNS servers the correct answers in order for the recursive DNS servers to allow you to access the website you are trying to access.

 Why does this matter?

 If Recursive DNS servers and Authoritative DNS servers didn’t exist, you would need to know the IP address of every single website that you would like to visit.
-Currently, most websites are still hosted on IPv4 addresses, which are 32-bit, but are quickly being replaced by IPv6 addresses which are 128-bit.
-Remebering the IP address of every website that you would like to visit could prove to be extremely difficult.
+Currently, most websites are still hosted on IPv4 addresses, which are 32-bit but are quickly being replaced by IPv6 addresses which are 128-bit.
+Remembering the IP address of every website that you would like to visit could prove to be extremely difficult.

 So in short, DNS makes the Internet easy.
 I love DNS!
 Share with your friends and family if you love DNS and how easy it makes the Internet to navigate.